The referendum might be over, but the fight for a clear and fair policy on citizens’ rights continues.

 Here for Good was born from this vital work to bring about more immediate social impact on citizens' lives.
-Isabella, who was nominated one of the LSE’s top 20 inspirational women in 2015, has experience in running her own charitable project, sits on the Policy and Programmes Committee for a leading UK NGO, and is embarking on a career in immigration law.
+Isabella, who had been nominated one of the LSE’s top 20 inspirational women in 2015, had experience in running her own charitable project, sat on the Policy and Programmes Committee for a leading UK NGO, and was embarking on a career in immigration law.
 This, combined with her understanding of frontline pro-bono legal advice and unrivaled passion for social justice, made her a perfect fit for the charity.

 In May 2017, with the support of two partners at Bindmans LLP, Here for Good was officially founded, and Tahmid and Isabella set out to ensure their idea became a reality.